algolia/color-extractor/README.md

 - `'edge_thinning'` The second algorithm has the choice of considering detected edges as part of the foreground or part of the background.
-It also can thin the edges while considering them part of the background, which avoid loosing too much of the object pixels.
+It also can thin the edges while considering them part of the background, which avoid losing too much of the object pixels.
   To consider edges as part of the object `-1` must be passed.
 To consider edges as part of the background `0` or `1` must be passed.
 All other positive